IT graduate jobs

 Software tester

-It's your job to carry out tests to detect bugs and issues with a product before it reaches the user.
+It's your job to conduct tests to detect bugs and issues with a product before it reaches the user.
 You might join at the start of a project to assess potential risks or be brought in later when testing becomes necessary.

 Software testers generally have a degree in computer science or IT, in addition to problem-solving skills, attention to detail and the ability to work towards tight deadlines.